yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 ``FIFO`` means that the first frame received across all virtual channels will be the first one sent.

-``ABSOLUTE`` means that the frames will be sent according to the priority set on each Virtual Channel (according to the ``priority`` parameter).
+``ABSOLUTE`` means that the frames will be sent according to the priority set on each Virtual Channel (set by the ``priority`` parameter).
 This means that as long as a high priority VC has commands to be sent, the lower priority VC will not release any command.

 ``POLLING_VECTOR`` means that a polling vector will be built and each Virtual Channel will have the number of entries in the vector according to its priority.
 The multiplexing algorithm will cycle throgugh the vector releasing the first command available.